-As the world's largest financial market, the forex marketplace attracts millions of participants from around the globe on a daily basis.
+As the world's largest financial market, the forex attracts millions of participants from around the globe on a daily basis.
 The result is a highly liquid, diverse trading venue that caters to the needs of retail and institutional investors alike.
-Whether you're a newcomer or a longtime professional, the ultimate goal of engaging the forex marketplace is the same: sustaining consistent profitability.
+Whether you're a forex market newcomer or professional, the ultimate goal of active trade is the same: sustain consistent profitability.

 So, is it possible to actually make money trading currencies on the forex marketplace?
 The answer is yes.
-Although succeeding as a forex trader is not easy, it is done every day by people from all walks of life.
-Given the proper resources and understanding of risk, forex trading can be a profitable endeavour.
+Although succeeding as a foreign exchange trader is not easy, it is done every day by people from all walks of life.
+Given the proper resources and understanding of risk management, forex trading can be a profitable endeavour.

 Securing The Proper Resources

 Perhaps the most important thing that winning forex traders do is secure the proper resources before jumping into the market.
-Desire and aptitude are simply not enough to profit consistently; one must be privy to adequate venture capital, time and quality market access for a legitimate shot at potential success.
+Desire and aptitude are simply not enough to profit consistently; one must have an adequate amount of money, time and quality market access for a legitimate shot at success.

-Let's take a look at the three prerequisites for potentially profitable forex trading.
+Let's take a look at the three prerequisites for profitable forex trading.

-If the capital outlay is too small, weathering challenging market conditions becomes an epic task.
+When trading on the forex market with real money, it's important to be sufficiently capitalised for your objectives.
+If the monetary outlay is too small, weathering challenging market conditions becomes an epic task.
 According to forex brokerage insiders, accounts with balances larger than £7,600 boast profitability rates double that of average accounts.
+This statistic may be attributed to many factors, including increased position sizing, strategic freedom or greater trade frequency.
+Regardless of the reason why profitability is greater, having enough money to trade properly is an essential aspect of being a successful forex trader.

 Pursuing your financial goals takes time.
 Aside from the active trading session, you must allocate hours for preparation, strategy building and performance evaluation.
 Even though alternatives such as automation and black box systems exist, even hands-off forex trading takes up a good deal of time.